-Theme Specific Requirement Local communities Potentially linked to the requirements of policies:-DM01; DM02; DM03; MR01 An initial Health Impact Assessment (HIA) screening exercise should be carried out at the project inception stage to establish how best to assess and take account of potential health impacts on local communities within the sphere of influence of the allocation.
-Whether a dedicated HIA is prepared or related information is to be presented as part of another type of assessment, the different groups within the population that might be affected should be highlighted and any relevant health characteristics taken into account.
+Theme Specific Requirement Local communities Potentially linked to the requirements of policies: DM01; DM02; DM03; MR01 An initial Health Impact Assessment (HIA) screening exercise should be carried out at the project inception stage to establish how best to assess and take account of potential health impacts on local communities within the sphere of influence of the allocation .
+Whether a dedicated HIA is prepared or related information is to be presented as part of another type of assessment, the different groups within the population that might be affected should be highlighted and any relevant health characteristics taken into account .
 It will be necessary for the wider amenity impacts on affected local communities to be assessed incorporating the individual residential properties, farms and commercial enterprises located nearby to the allocation.
 An understanding of the scale and significance of possible attributable threats to the health and well-being of those communities that reside along freight routes to be used to support aggregate supplies from Naunton Quarry will also be required.
 In addition, carefully considered commitments regarding measures to avoid and / or mitigate adverse amenity impacts and to maximise and enhance positive effects upon health and well being should be submitted.
-Economic development Potentially linked to the requirements of policies:- DM01; DM02 DM09 An Economic Impact Assessment (EIA) will be required to identify potential economic impacts and their significance as a result of further aggregate working at Naunton Quarry.
-The EIA must establish whether current local economic conditions are likely to be influenced and the scale and significance of any positive contribution to economic well being at the local, sub-national and national levels, having taken into account the occurrence of possible negative economic impacts.
-The EIA should be based on a balanced and credible analysis of evidence that has been published and / or has been robustly generated to support the proposal.
+Economic development Potentially linked to the requirements of policies: DM01; DM02 DM09 An Economic Impact Assessment (EcIA) should be carried out to identify potential economic impacts and their significance as a result of further aggregate working at Naunton Quarry.
+Whether a dedicated EcIA is prepared or related information is to be presented as part of another type of assessment, it must establish whether current local economic conditions are likely to be influenced and the scale and significance of any positive contribution to economic well being at the local, sub-national and national levels, having taken into account the occurrence of possible negative economic impacts.
+The EcIA should be based on a balanced and credible analysis of evidence that has been published and / or has been robustly generated to support the proposal.
 Information concerning the potential impact on local employment both direct and indirectly will be crucial.
 The prospect of new jobs being generated should be highlighted.
-Commitments to secure employment and training opportunities that will benefit local communities (e.g. provision of local apprenticeships) will be best placed set out within the EIA.
+Commitments to secure employment and training opportunities that will benefit local communities (e.g. provision of local apprenticeships) will be best placed set out within the EcIA.
 This is in addition to any evidence to show how existing direct and indirect employment will be safeguarded.
 The possibility that existing non-minerals related local businesses and / or permitted emerging enterprises could be exposed to undue economic risk from further aggregate working at Naunton Quarry must be explored.
-The nature of any risks to other businesses, their likely significance and any proposed means of mitigation will need to form part of the EIA.
-Operational Matters / site infrastructure Potentially linked to the requirements of policies:- DM01; DM02 DM03; DM06; DM09; MR01 The existing production limit of 500,000 tonnes per annum from Naunton Quarry should not be exceeded in association with the working of the allocated units, unless it can be demonstrated an alternative production limit will be environmentally acceptable in planning terms.
+The nature of any risks to other businesses, their likely significance and any proposed means of mitigation will need to form part of the EcIA.
+Operational Matters / site infrastructure Potentially linked to the requirements of policies: DM01; DM02 DM03; DM06; DM09; MR01 The existing production limit of 500,000 tonnes per annum from Naunton Quarry should not be exceeded in association with the working of the allocated units, unless it can be demonstrated an alternative production limit will be environmentally acceptable in planning terms.
 To support the working of the allocated units, existing site infrastructure contained within the existing Naunton Quarry should be used and this should also occur under the conditional restrictions imposed by relevant extant permissions.
 Any alternative site infrastructure proposals must be robustly justified and accompanied by sufficient evidence to show how they will be environmentally acceptable in planning terms.